Muddi-Markt/ShiftPlanner/Readme.md

 ### Building Images

-To build just run the .sh files in ./Docker.
+To build, run the .sh files in ./Docker.
 You may have to change the tag.

 ### Running

-In your IDE just run those 3 projects:
+In your IDE run those three projects:

 * Muddi.ShiftPlanner.Client
 * Muddi.ShiftPlanner.Server.Api
 * Muddi.ShiftPlanner.Services.Alerting

+Then you can login at http://localhost:5254 with default user `dev@muddimarkt.org` with password `test`